 Referring for surgery

 Once the decision is made, referral can be made either to the local ear, nose and throat (ENT) team or to a plastic surgeon.
-The procedure is usually available on the NHS to children; most adults have to go privately unless the person can be shown to be in extreme psychological distress, in which case decisions are made on an individual basis.
+The procedure is not usually available on the NHS and most people will have to go privately.

-- Incisionless otoplasty has been shown to be a well-tolerated and effective operation which can be performed on both paediatric and adult patients.
+- Incisionless otoplasty has been shown to be a well-tolerated and effective operation which can be performed both on paediatric and on adult patients .
 This procedure is less invasive than the open operation and is associated with minimal complications.

 - Postoperative care varies according to local practice: